 Legal clients prefer to work with digital court reporters due to the faster turnaround that advanced transcription software provides.
 Due to artificial intelligence, instantaneous transcription also continues to be more accurate, as the software learns from its mistakes.
 Even if the transcription provider offers additional review by humans, the process is faster.

 A top concern and also deciding factor is the quality and accuracy of court reports.
-Since the software is trained to understand both legal terms and a client’s own specific situation, the most advanced products provide 99% accuracy.
+Since the software is trained to understand both legal terms and a client’s own specific situation, the most advanced products provide professional levels of accuracy.
 Similarly, if selected software features an automatic sound recognition (ASR) engine, it can distinguish between different speakers to avoid confusion.

 Even during the proceeding itself, playing back recorded audio is more accurate than reading a manually-written transcript.

 Common Digital Court Reporting Concerns & How to Easily Overcome Them

 It’s clear that digital transformation and technology provide many benefits, but we’d be remiss not to mention the industry’s concerns about security and privacy.